-This course introduces materials and techniques appropriate to painting on paper with water-based medium.
+(6E) 3 credits This course introduces materials and techniques appropriate to painting on paper with water-based medium.
 Emphasis is placed on developing the technical skills and the expressive qualities of watercolor painting.
 Upon completion, students should be able to demonstrate a basic proficiency in handling the techniques of watercolor and how it can be used for personal expression.

-ART 232 WATERCOLOR II

-3 credits (6E)PREREQUISITE: ART 231
+ART 232 WATERCOLOR II (6E) 3 credits PREREOUISITE: ART 231